spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ## Create Cluster Profile

-Once the provider images are available in the registry, proceed to create the cluster profile.
+Once the provider images are available in the registry, create the cluster profile.

 Log in to [Palette](https://console.spectrocloud.com/) and select **Profiles** from the left **Main Menu**.
 Click **Add Cluster Profile** to create a cluster profile.

 Follow the wizard to create a new profile.

-In the **Basic Information** section, assign the name **edge-vbox-profile**, a brief profile description, select the type as **Full**, and assign the tag **env:edge**.
+In the **Basic Information** section, assign the name **edge-vbox-profile** and a brief profile description, select the type as **Full**, and assign the tag **env:edge**.
 You can leave the version empty if you want to.
 Just be aware that the version defaults to **1.0.0**.
 Click on **Next**.